carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

                                  TRUE :138       TRUE :9         TRUE :57        TRUE :158       TRUE :484
 ~~~
 {: .output}
 With the command above, we can see blanks on different taxonomic levels.
+For example, we have 158 blanks at genus level.
 Although we could
-expect to see some blanks at the species or even at the genus level; we will get rid of the ones at
+expect to see some blanks at the species or even at the genus level;
-the genus level to proceed with the analysis:
+we will get rid of the ones at the genus level to proceed with the analysis:

 ~~~
-> merged_metagenomes <- subset_taxa(merged_metagenomes, Genus != "")
+> merged_metagenomes <- subset_taxa(merged_metagenomes, Genus != "") #Only genus that are no blank
 > summary(merged_metagenomes@tax_table@.Data== "")
 ~~~
 {: .language-r}